-The Sekonic L-758cine has less accurate fL readings than a Minolta LS-110, but it will give you a good idea of what the intra frame contrast is and gives you a accurate white illumination fL reading.
+The Sekonic L-758cine has less accurate fL readings than a Minolta LS-110, but it will give you a good idea of what the intra frame contrast is and gives you an accurate white illumination fL reading.
 Flicker is not a problem.

-A LS-110 costs around USD 2000 on ebay
+A LS-110 costs around USD 2000 on eBay

 ls-110 minolta | eBay

-An L-758cine costs around USD 600 on ebay.
+An L-758cine costs around USD 600 on eBay.

 L-758cine | eBay